brandonkim12/brandonkim12.github.io/_posts/2019-04-18-mechanics-of-materials-5.md

 <center>Fig. 5.12.
 Small stress element from segment</center>

 **Since the outer and inner faces are part of the free surface of the hollow member, the stresses are equal to zero.** the stress components indicated on the other faces by dashed arrows are also zero, while those represented by solid arrows are equal.
 Thus, the shearing stress at any point of a transverse section of the hollow member is parallel to the wall surface (Fig. 5.13.), and its average value computed across the wall satisfies Eq.
-(5.14.).
+(5.15.).

 ![useful image](https://raw.githubusercontent.com/brandonkim12/brandonkim12.github.io/master/assets/mechanics_of_materials/fig_59.JPG)

 <center>Fig. 5.13.
 Direction of shearing stress on cross section</center>

-At this point, *an analogy can be made between the distribution of the shearing stresses* $t$ *in the transverse section of a thin-walled hollow shaft* and the distributions of the velocities $v$ in water flowing through a closed channel of unit depth and variable width.
-While the velocity $v$ of the water varies from point to point on account of the variation in the width $t$ of the channel, the rate of flow, $q = vt$, remains constant throughout the channel, just as $\tau t$ in Eq.
-(5.14).
-Because of this, the product $q = \tau t$ is called the shear flow in the wall of the hollow shaft.
+At this point, *an analogy can be made between the distribution of the shearing stresses* $t​$ *in the transverse section of a thin-walled hollow shaft* and the distributions of the velocities $v​$ in water flowing through a closed channel of unit depth and variable width.
+While the velocity $v​$ of the water varies from point to point on account of the variation in the width $t​$ of the channel, the rate of flow, $q = vt​$, remains constant throughout the channel, just as $\tau t​$ in Eq.
+(5.15).
+Because of this, the product $q = \tau t​$ is called the shear flow in the wall of the hollow shaft.

 We will now derive a relation between the torque $T$ applied to a hollow member and the shear flow $q$ in its wall.
 Consider a small element of the wall section, of length $ds$ (Fig. 5.14).